philterd/phileas/README.md

 ## Using Phileas

-Phileas snapshots are available in our Maven repository so add the following to your Maven configuration:
+Phileas snapshots are available in our [Maven repositories](https://artifacts.philterd.ai/) so add the following to your Maven configuration:

 ```
 <repository>